Mysteryy/PythonCodingChallenges/README.md

 The objective in those challenges is often to test general programming and algorithm knowledge, and using Python specific shortcuts would not reinforce the concept.

 ---

+## Running A Solution
+Each solution includes runnable unit tests using the Python unittest framework.
+All tests can be found in a .py file alongside the solution.
+Simply run all unit tests, or individual tests.

+---

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.